andrfish/Rumor_RvNN/README.md

+# Fork Description

+This repository is a fork of the source code repository as described below.
+In this fork, we aim to make the original code compatible with Python 3.7.
+Then, we plan to improve the results of the model as well as add support for GPU processing.

 # Paper of the source codes released:

 Jing Ma, Wei Gao, Kam-Fai Wong.
 Rumor Detection on Twitter with Tree-structured Recursive Neural Networks.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics, ACL 2018.